Gabal Elba: National park

-The Gabal Elba National Park, declared by Egyptian Prime Minister Ahmed Nazif in 1986, covers some 3,560,000 ha, including most of the disputed Halaib Triangle (except its westernmost corner), and an area of comparable size just north of it.
+The Gabal Elba National Park, declared by Egyptian Prime Minister Ahmed Nazif in 1986, covers some 35600 km2, including most of the disputed Halaib Triangle (except its westernmost corner), and an area of comparable size just north of it.
 It is also known to potentially hold the last population of the Nubian wild ass.
 However, the purity of these animals is questionable.

 On December 16, 2014 an adult male leopard was killed by a group of shepherds after it attacked their camel in Wadi Shalal, in the region of Halaib in the extreme southeast of Egypt.
 This was the first sighting of a leopard in Egypt since the 1950s.

 In the winter of 2024, a spotted hyena was killed by local residents in the Gabal Elba Protected Area.
 It was the first documented occurrence of the species in modern Egypt since its extinction over 5,000 years ago.
 Researchers explored the potential influence of increased rainfall and grazing activities in facilitating a dispersal corridor for hyenas from neighboring Sudan.
 The record was located 500 km north of the species' previously known range.